 My dad does everything – he does plumbing, he does electrical work.
 I always saw him working around the house in the Dominican Republic.
 One time when I was about four years old, my friend threw his GameBoy and broke it.
 I picked it up, pushed it back together, pressed a couple buttons and it turned on.
 So I saw that happened and after that I became fascinated with computers.
 My parents started buying me video game systems and computers.
 And I started figuring out everything in it and how it works.
 After a while, I would buy repair kits and do repairs on the side to make money.

-Why did you choose Manhattan College?
+Why did you choose Manhattan University?

-One of my teachers [at Cardinal Hayes High School] suggested I look at Manhattan College, the college she went to.
+One of my teachers [at Cardinal Hayes High School] suggested I look at Manhattan University, the college she went to.
 And one of my mentors, Father Joseph Franco, also went here.
 I have met so many great friends and mentors here that have pushed me to be who I am today.

 What made you want to attend college?